Participate in Operation RoundUp

 How are the funds used?

-- At the board’s discretion, funds are disbursed to organizations for food, clothing, shelter, health needs, and education.
+- Funds are disbursed to organizations for food, clothing, shelter, health needs, and education.

-- Operation Roundup funds may not be used for political purposes or to pay your electric bill.
+- Operation RoundUp funds may not be used for political purposes or to pay your electric bill.

 - Ruth Amster represents Chaffee County